Information for Applicants

 The IMPRS-SPCE does not grant academic degrees itself.
 Students usually submit their doctoral theses to the Faculty of Economics and Social Sciences of the University of Cologne or the Faculty of Social Sciences of the University of Duisburg-Essen.

-- mid-May – June 15: We welcome applications to the IMPRS-SPCE program
+- mid-Dec – Feb 28: We welcome applications to the IMPRS-SPCE program

-- June: Candidate interviews take place in June.
+- March/April: Candidate interviews take place end of March/beginning of April.